Beyond Broadband Technology / The BBTSolution™

 There are several interrelated issues in the effort to shift to electronic medical records.
 Not only is individual security and privacy required, but the records themselves, as in the case with the Veterans Administration, for example, may be in different locations and they may not all be uniform.
 The use of the BBTSolution™ downloadable security design can address all of those challenges.

 In order to assure privacy and authentication, a BBTSolution™ secure microchip can be embedded in a personal "USB Dongle" (a form-factor like a "thumb drive") which also incorporates a biometric (thumb print) reader.
-The veteran could then visit any facility with computers having USB inputs and authenticate his or her right to access the particular medical records by establishing a secure communications path with any repository medical computer having the requisite HSM (Hardware Security Module).
+Newly announced smartphones have started incorporating biometric readers.
+They could be used, as well.
+The veteran could visit any facility with computers having USB inputs and authenticate his or her right to access the particular medical records by establishing a secure communications path with any repository medical computer having the requisite HSM (Hardware Security Module).
 The encrypted thumb print data is stored directly on the resident secure microchip.
 The USB device will not establish any secure communication without that initial authentication.
 Any additional authentication required, such as a password, an account number or whatever the institution requires with its own pre-established set of conditional access rules, which would be downloaded to the receiving computer upon initiation of the secure communications path, would assure that the encrypted records were only being transmitted to the appropriate location and that only that location had the requisite information to decrypt the files.
 That decryption capability would, in this example, only last as long as the secure communications path was in place.

 Of course any other set of variables could be applied to the medical data thus downloaded.
 It could be time limited and then automatically discarded, it could be decrypted or left entirely encrypted and only accessible during secure communications path sessions with the personalized USB key, or it could be authorized for use by the new medical facility as a repository for the data.
 All of these options and many more can be made available through the use of easily developed and downloaded computer code.
 The key to the secure communication of the data is the initialization of the secure communications path, and the multiple options afforded the user through downloadable capability once that path is established.